-Eating regular meals can help keep up your energy levels during winter.
+Eating regular meals will help keep your energy levels up during winter.

-- It's a good idea to plan your meals to keep your diet as varied as possible. - Include plenty of hot food and drinks. - Stock up on tinned and frozen foods, especially vegetables, so you don't have to go out too much when it's cold.
+- Include plenty of hot food and drinks. - Stock up on tinned and frozen foods, especially vegetables, so you don't have to go out too much when it's cold.